Category: Uncategorized

 Stand with Standing Rock

 From Libby Earle, Social Justice Committee We are overwhelmed with political circus and lose sight of the real struggles in the world.
 Right now we are witnessing (thanks mostly to social media) a brutal militarized police response to the Water Protectors in North Dakota.
-We must not dismiss them as mere ‘protestors’ for they are … Continued
+We must not dismiss them as mere ‘protestors’ for they are … Continue reading Stand with Standing Rock

 Sunday Service-November 6: “This I believe.”